sarahgoodwin93/wild-swim-scotland/README.md

 To gain more understanding of making queries for my django modules this page was used, especially for the SwimPosts model.

 - [Start Ratings for reviews](https://django-star-ratings.readthedocs.io/en/latest/?badge=latest/ 'how to use start ratings in django')
 I wanted to encorporate star ratings in the review section of the site so this page was used to learn about star ratings in Django.
+This has been kept in for future implimentation

 - [Django Validators](https://studygyaan.com/django/how-to-implement-validators-in-django-models?utm_content=cmp-true 'how to use django validators')
 - [BuyBytes Youtube video on Validators](https://www.youtube.com/watch?v=1x0Zdukpjrs 'BugBytes youtube on Django ORM - Model Field Validators')